XVincentX/vncz/_posts/2019-10-24-asking-the-thesis-in-the-university-of-naples-italian.markdown

 ---
 layout: post
-title: Asking the thesis in the University of Naples (Italian)
+title: Asking the thesis in the University of Naples (Post in Italian)
 date: 2019-10-24T09:36:53.450Z
 ---
 # What's up?